Configure Azure DNS to host your domain

 Configure a private DNS zone

 Another type of DNS zone that you can configure and host in Azure is a private DNS zone.
-Private DNS zones are not visible on the Internet, and don't require that you use a domain registrar.
+Private DNS zones aren't visible on the Internet, and don't require that you use a domain registrar.
 You can use private DNS zones to assign DNS names to virtual machines (VMs) in your Azure virtual networks.

 Step 1: Create a private DNS zone